 Dr. Stan Castor will provide detailed instructions on how and when to use your compression garments to maximize your tummy tuck recovery.
 Typically, he advises patients to wear these garments continuously.
 Especially for the first few weeks after surgery, except during bathing or garment washing.
 As your healing progresses, Dr. Castor will guide you on gradually reducing the duration of use.

 The garment should feel snug enough to offer support but not so tight that it causes discomfort or impedes circulation.
-If you have any concerns about the fit or feel of your garment, Dr. Castor and the team at Artisan Aesthetics Plastic Surgery in Tampa, FL, are always available to assist.
+If you have any concerns about the fit or feel of your garment, my team at Artisan Aesthetics Plastic Surgery in Tampa, Florida, is always available to assist.